The Best Time to Travel to Iceland and Rent a Campervan

 With all the above information, it can be hard to choose when to visit Iceland.
 Should you opt for the classic trip in June and July, or wait for the winter months?
 Of course, the best time to travel to Iceland is subjective.

 We suggest for first-time visitors looking to do a campervan trip in Iceland, come in either the spring or autumn.
-The summer months are wonderful, but often very busy.
-In Spring and Autumn, you'll get a good dose of Iceland's dramatic weather (an attraction in itself!), as well as being free to visit the country's magnificent attractions around the ring road.
+The summer months are wonderful but often busy.
+In Spring and Autumn, you'll get a good dose of Iceland's dramatic weather (an attraction in itself!), free to visit the country's magnificent attractions around the ring road.

 Does Iceland Have Daylight Savings Time?